AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Method

-To compensate for the fact that the current distribution can be wrongly estimated and to provide more stability for the adaptation, we take into account previous $\beta_{1:t-1}$ values and use an exponential moving average for $\beta_{ema}$ update:
+where $\gamma$ is a scale hyperparameter.
+To compensate for the fact that the current distribution can be wrongly estimated and to provide more stability for the adaptation, we take into account previous $\beta_{1:t-1}$ values and use an exponential moving average for $\beta_{ema}$ using $\alpha$ coefficient: